MyrtleSoftware/myrtle-vision/classification/README.md

    change the training hyperparameters by changing the default parameters.

 ## Training
-1. Train the Vision Transformer model using the config file for the specific configuration you want to use.
+1. Train the Vision Transformer model using the training config file for the specific configuration you want to use.
 Use the provided `vit_` config files to train a vision transformer without distillation, and use the `deit_` config files to train a vision transformer with distillation.
 If training with distillation, ensure that the `teacher_weights_path` in the training config points to the teacher model's weights.
    ```bash
    $ pwd
    <...>/myrtle-vision/classification
    $ python train.py -c train_configs/<config_file>
    ```

+   You can resume training from a previous training run by setting the `checkpoint_path` parameter in the training config to the path of the checkpoint you want to resume training from.

-   Model checkpoints will be saved intermittently in a subdirectory.
+   Model checkpoints will be saved intermittently in a subdirectory specified by the `output_directory` parameter in the training config.

 ### Quantization-Aware Training
 Models can be trained using Quantization-Aware Training by setting the